Package Leaflet: Information for the Patient

 0-5 ml | SmofKabiven and SmofKabiven EF (activated bag of 493 ml) with electrolytes and vitamins as indicated above |

 Infutraze should never be added directly to a lipid emulsion due to its destabilizing effects.
-It is recommended to mix the macronutrients (amino acid solution and glucose with or without lipid emulsion) first before adding the micronutrients.
-The additions should be made aseptically.
+It is recommended to mix the macronutrients (amino acid solution and glucose with or without lipid emulsion) before adding the micronutrients.
+Additions should be made aseptically.

-The stability in use after mixing (see section Compatibility) has been demonstrated for a maximum of 7 days at 2-8°C followed by 48 hours at 20°C-25°C,including the duration of administration.
+Stability after mixing (see Compatibility section) has been demonstrated for a maximum of 7 days at 2-8°C followed by 48 hours at 20°C-25°C, including the duration of administration.
 From a microbiological point of view, the product should be used immediately.
-If not used immediately, the storage time and previous use conditions are the responsibility of the user and are normally not to exceed 24 hours at 2-8°C.
+If not used immediately, the storage time and conditions before use are the responsibility of the user and normally should not exceed 24 hours at 2-8°C.